 Out of the box, Postgres allows local authentication and connections with the database but not external network connections.
 To enable this, edit pg_hba.conf and add appropriate rules, including rules for the replication users.
 To simplify the process, use this command:

-echo -e "host all all md5\nhost replication all all md5" | sudo tee -a /var/lib/edb/as16/data/pg_hba.conf host all all all md5 host replication all all md5
+echo -e "host all all md5\nhost replication all all md5" | sudo tee -a /var/lib/edb/as16/data/pg_hba.conf

 The command appends the following to pg_hba.conf: